status-im/doubleratchet/README.md

 ### The Double Ratchet logic

+1. No more than 1000 messages can be skipped in a single chain.
+1. Skipped messages from a single ratchet step are deleted after 10 ratchet steps.
+1. Both parties' sending and receiving chains are initialized with the shared key so that both of them could message each other from the very beginning.
 1. TODO: Header encryption
-1. TODO: Skipped messages from a single ratchet step are deleted after 10 ratchet steps.
-1. Both parties' sending and receiving chains are initialized with the shared key so that both of them could message each other from the very beginning.

 ### Cryptographic primitives